ministryofjustice/moj_slotpicker/README.md

 # Slot Picker

-A Web user interface for selecting 3 dates and times in order of preference.
+A Web user interface for selecting 3 time slots in order of preference.

-## What it is

-The interface is made-up of a calendar (for selecting a day), a list of slots for the selected day, and a list of chosen slots.
+The interface is made-up of:

+* a calendar (for selecting available days)
+* a list of slots for the selected day
+* a list of chosen slots

+There is also an optional 'date-slider', intended for touch screen devices which can substitute the calendar, ie. at chosen break points.

+When a slot is selected the corresponding hidden option is selected.

+This UI does depend on JavaScript.

 ## How to use